THE OUTDOOR KID HANDBOOK

 • For babies/toddlers - bike trailer or WeeHoo

-• For bigger kids - WeeHoo or tagalong (our favorite is the Burley Piccolo for it's stability)
+• For bigger kids - WeeHoo or tagalong (our favorite is the Burley Piccolo for its stability)

 • Leave the trailer or tagalong at school if the parents split drop-off/pick-ups, as long as you have access to them from the after school program